inbo/niche_vlaanderen/docs/cli.rst

 Floodplains module
 ==================
 If you want to calculate a niche object combined with a FloodPlains model, this is possible by adding a floodplains block.
-Different scenarios can be specified
+Different scenarios can be specified.
+They need a single name.
+The output of the module will be written to the same directory as the output specified in the model options.

 .. code-block::

    floodplains:
      - name: T25-winter
-       file: T25.tif
+       depth: T25.tif
        frequency: T25
        duration: short
        period: winter
-     - name: T25-zomer
+     - depth: T25-zomer
        ....

 Generating a config file in interactive mode